noi-techpark/reuse/README.md

 Otherwise, generate a [default license](#i-want-to-define-a-pattern-to-associate-various-files-to-a-license) for your whole repository as `debian/copyright` file.
-This does not ignore the file, but associates a default license, which is necessary to be REUSE compliant, if you put that file into your source code.
+This does not ignore the file, but associates a default license, which is necessary to be REUSE compliant.